Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/bombs/employment.md

 back to the previous function once the bomb button is released after the last intended munition for the run has been dropped.

-### Intantaenous Over the Shoulder - INST O/S
+## Instantaneous Over the Shoulder - INST O/S

 Further derived from the Timed O/S mode, Instantaneous Over the Shoulder bombing provides the same combined attack/escape profile as the former against targets of opportunity.
-It does this by dispening with the need for an IP location and the resulting time, and simply requires entry of a High Angle value in excess of 90 degrees pitch.
+It does this by dispensing with the need for an IP location and the resulting time, and simply requires entry of a High Angle value in excess of 90 degrees pitch.
 Once the aircraft is directly over the target, the pilot presses and holds the bomb release button and initiates the 4.0 G wings level